view of lake dobbiaco in dolomites italy

 Budget | Hotel Cavallino in Badia

 Hotel Cavallino is located only 100m from the Santa Croce ski lift.
-It’s a bit above Alta Badia, and many of the reviewers boast stunning views from the hotel.
+It’s known for views from the hotel.

 The rooms in this family-run hotel are nice and big, decorated in wood and light colours.
 Each of them has a balcony overlooking the mountains.
 Apartments with a fully stocked kitchen are available, too.